-An IBCLC lactation consultant can help you deal with breastfeeding difficulties that you may experience.
+An IBCLC (lactation consultant) can help you deal with breastfeeding difficulties that you may experience.
 The IBCLC credential-for International Board Certified Lactation Consultant-certifies that they have the necessary skills.
-Some healthcare institutions and community breastfeeding support groups offer the services of IBCLC lactation consultants.
+Some healthcare institutions and community breastfeeding support groups offer the services of IBCLC.
 Many of them are in private practice from either their homes or offices.
-To learn more or find the IBCLC consultant nearest you, visit the AQC website (Association québécoise des consultantes en lactation diplômées de l'IBLCE) ibclc.qc.ca/en.
+To learn more or find the IBCLC nearest you, visit the Association québécoise des consultantes en lactation certifiées website at ibclc.qc.ca/en.
 Breastfeeding clinics can be found in many areas.
-They offer more specialized services-from nurses, IBCLC lactation consultants and sometimes doctors-which may or may not be free.
+They offer more specialized services-from nurses, IBCLC (lactation consultants) and sometimes doctors-which may or may not be free.
 Clinics can be very helpful if you are experiencing problems.